myscriptbox-org/msb-make/README.md

-# man page for msb-make.
+# man page for msb-make
 ## NAME
 **msb-make** scaffolds a script folder, optionally populates it with a router and packages it for publication to a debian repository.
 ## SYNOPSIS